 Royal Palace Amsterdam

 The Royal Palace Amsterdam is one of the best places to dive into the world of royal business, Dutch pride, Amsterdam’s history, classicist architecture, and great art from the last three centuries.
 It’s definitely one of the top picks in Amsterdam.
-Make sure you visit the Royal Palace Amsterdam.
+Make sure you visit it during your stay!

 When the Thirty Years’ War raged in Europe, it was hard to remain economically stable as a nation.
 To become more independent from the political disasters of Europe, The Netherlands invested more and more in their influence in their colonies.
 The colonies were crucial for The Netherlands to survive in an imperialistic Europe.
 And, as in a lot of things, the Dutch did a great job in that.
 With the economic stability for the Netherlands came wealth for Amsterdam.
 The Royal Palace Amsterdam is one of the results of the Dutch Golden Age of the 17th century.